Who are we?

 Alternatively send him an email or just come along to a meeting.

-It’s always better to call first just in-case we are meeting somewhere different and we forgot to update the calendar on this website!
+It’s always better to call first just in-case we are meeting somewhere different and we forgot to update the calendar!